 Similar in operating principle to the much lighter Verschoyle lathe, the 2.5" x 8" DAMCO and AM lathes were marketed through W.E.Hughes of 50 & 51, Lime Street, London, E.C.3 and by other major tools suppliers during the 1920s and 1930s.
 Some versions were badged DAMACO-5 Made By Danish Machine Company Ltd, Copenhagen, K. and others as the AM.
-It is entirely possible that other branding was used, for any merchant bold enough to order a large quantity would have been likely to insist upon his own name being in place of the maker's.
+Its possible that various brandings were used, for any merchant bold enough to order a large quantity would have been likely to insist upon his name replacing that of the maker.
 The Danish Machine Co. was established in 1929 by Erik Jespersen, an engineer returning to his native land, having previously emigrated to New Zealand where he had founded, in 1911, the very successful Manawatu Machine Exchange Company (agricultural and machinery repairs) on Rangitikei Street in Palmerston North.

-Power driven, the carriage of early versions was moved in a most unusual and ingenious way.
-At the headstock end of the leadscrew was a gear, used to provide an "indexing" feed, rather in the manner commonly employed on the table of a shaper.
-The gear was turned by a spring-loaded plunger carried in a cylindrical housing that was rocked backwards and forwards by a miniature crankshaft driven from an eccentric mounted on the inside face of the drive pulley.
+Power-driven, the carriage of early versions was moved in a most unusual and ingenious way.
+At the headstock end of the 7/16" x 14 t.p.i. leadscrew was a gear, used to provide a "ratcheting" feed, rather in the manner commonly employed on the table of a shaper.
+The gear was turned by a spring-loaded plunger carried in a cylindrical housing that was rocked backwards and forwards by a miniature crankshaft, driven from an eccentric mounted on the inside face of the drive pulley.
 The plunger was shaped on its end to either drive the gear when set in one direction, or to slip over it when turned through 180°.
-Hence, the fitting allowed the feed to be set in neutral - a cross pin though the shaft sat in a grove on top of the housing and allowed the pin the be lifted clear - or engaged by being dropped into mesh.
-Because a full nut, in cast-iron, was fitted to the leadscrew, a dog clutch was provided, built into headstock with its operating lever protruding thorough the front face.
+Hence, the fitting allowed the feed to be set in neutral - a cross pin through the shaft sat in a grove on top of the housing and allowed the pin the be lifted clear - or engaged by being dropped into mesh.
+Because a full nut, in cast iron, was fitted to the leadscrew, a dog clutch was provided, built into the headstock with its operating lever protruding through the front face.
 For hand feeds an unusually large "balanced" handwheel was fitted at the tailstock end of the leadscrew.
-However, by the mid 1920s modifications had been introduced (as shown in the advertisement below) and the option of a conventional changewheel system introduced - thus allowing the lathe to become a proper screwcutting type.
+However, by the mid-1920s modifications had been introduced (as shown in the advertisement below) and the option of a conventional changewheel system was introduced - thus allowing the lathe to become a proper screwcutting type.
 By an unknown date, but probably the early 1930s, the indexing arrangement appears to have been dropped, and only the changewheel model was offered.
-Fourteen gear were provided that allowed the generation of both English (from 6 to 120 t.p.i) and a range of metric threads .
+Fourteen changewheels were provided that allowed the generation of both English (from 6 to 120 t.p.i) and a range of metric pitches.

 Although a proper compound slide rest was included in the price, it was of spindly construction (though probably just adequate for the light forces involved).
-The unprotected feed screws were ordinary threads (not square section); there were no micrometer dials and the top-slide screw was set along the edge of its slide rather than in the middle - a position that would have resulted in an undesirable amount of leverage being applied to the 60-degree sides of the slide's ways and swarf landing on the thread.
-The cross-slide casting was very short, gave little support to the cutting tool and would have worn the saddle ways in the near and middle sections.
+The unprotected feed screws were just ordinary right-hand Whitworth threads (not square section) of 5/16" diameter by 18 t.p.i.
+The result was a "cack-handed" operation where turning the handwheel to the right resulted in the slide moving towards instead of away from the operator.
+This was perfectly fine if just the one lathe was in use, but if a conventional machine was to hand in the same workshop, accidents were certain to occur.
+There were no micrometer dials and the top-slide screw was set along the edge of its slide, rather than in the middle - a position that would have resulted in an undesirable amount of leverage being applied to the 60-degree sides of the slide's ways and swarf landing on the thread.
+The cross-slide casting was very short, gave little support to the cutting tool and would have worn the saddle ways in the near and middle sections - and to compound matters, just two coarse-pitch two gib-strip adjustment screws were fitted.
 Happily, both slide handles - and those fitted to the leadscrew and tailstock - were of the proper "balanced" type, through that fitted to the top slide was rather too large and, by catching on the cross slide when the top slide was swivelled, would have limited the lathe's ability to turn steep tapers.

 Three designs of tailstock were used: the second differed from the first only in having a bulge at the end that suggested some form of retaining mechanism for the handwheel drive.
-However, it was really no different to the earlier type, and used a spindle that was nothing more than a length of threaded rod terminating in a short plain section with a No. 1 Morse taper socket.
-The final design was properly engineered, with a separate, full-length spindle of conventional construction keyed into the housing and driven by a screw passing through its end.
+However, it was really no different to the earlier type and used a spindle that was nothing more than a length of 12 mm threaded rod terminating in a short plain section with a No. 1 Morse taper socket.
+As it ran through a 12 t.p.i. thread machined into the body of the tailstock it rotated as it moved in and out - crudeness personified.
+However, the final design was properly engineered, with a separate, full-length spindle of conventional construction keyed into the housing and driven by a screw passing through its end.
 All tailstocks had a proper, eccentric clamp and permanently-attached hand lever to lock them to the bed - yet the temptation to save more money was just too great, for the maker, by arranging for the spindle to be crudely clamped by a thumb screw bearing directly against it, a few pennies were taken off the production costs.

-If any reader has an AM or Damaco the writer would be pleased to hear from them.
+If any reader has an AM or Damaco the writer would be pleased to hear from you.

 Damco continued here and late-model DAMCO and AM photographs here